matrix-org/synapse/docs/development/synapse_architecture/streams.md

 ### Current stream ID

-We may define a per-writer notion of the "current" stream ID:
+For any given stream reader (including writers themselves), we may define a per-writer current stream ID:

 > The current stream ID _for a writer W_ is the largest stream ID such that
 > all transactions added by W with equal or smaller ID have completed.

-Similarly, there is a global notion of current stream ID:
+Similarly, there is a "linear" notion of current stream ID:

-> The current stream ID is the largest stream ID such that
+> The "linear" current stream ID is the largest stream ID such that
 > all facts (added by any writer) with equal or smaller ID have completed.

+Because different stream readers A and B learn about new facts at different times, A and B may disagree about current stream IDs.
+Put differently: we should think of stream readers as being independent of each other, proceeding through a stream of facts at different rates.

-NB.
-This means that if a writer opens a transaction that never completes, the current stream ID will never advance beyond that writer's last written stream ID.
+**NB.** For both senses of "current", that if a writer opens a transaction that never completes, the current stream ID will never advance beyond that writer's last written stream ID.

-For single-writer streams, the per-writer current ID and the global current ID are the same.
+For single-writer streams, the per-writer current ID and the linear current ID are the same.
 Both senses of current ID are monotonic, but they may "skip" or jump over IDs because facts complete out of order.

 _Example_.
 Consider a single-writer stream which is initially at ID 1.